 How to Plant Fig Tree Seeds

 First, you need seed.
 If you purchase it you are a bit farther ahead than a gardener that has to harvest the seed.
-To harvest fig seeds, acquire a fresh fig, cut it in half, scoop out the pulp and seed, and soak for a day or two.
+To harvest fig seeds, acquire a fresh fig, cut it in half, scoop out the pulp and seeds, and soak them for a day or two.
 Viable seeds will sink to the bottom of the container.
 The rest can be discarded.
 The viable seed has already absorbed moisture and will be ready to crack and germinate quickly.

 Prepare a planting medium of equal parts peat, perlite, and fine volcanic rock and place in a flat.
 Moisten the medium and then mix seed with horticultural sand.
 Strew the sand-seed mix over the surface of the flat.
 Place the tray where it is warm and receives sunlight for at least six hours per day.

 Care of Fig Seedlings

 You will see germinating fig seeds in about one to two weeks.
 Keep them lightly moist and warm.
 Once the plants have two sets of true leaves and are a few inches (8 cm.) high, it is time to move them to individual pots.